krytis/auth-server/README.md

 `auth-server` does not provide HTTPS support; in production environments, it should always be run behind a reverse proxy that is configured to use SSL.

 ## API
-The authentication server exposes the following endpoints, all via HTTP `POST` requests with the parameters specified in a query string (e.g. `POST https://my.authserv.er/endpoint?param1=value1&param2=value2`):
+The authentication server exposes the following endpoints, via HTTP requests with the parameters specified in a query string (e.g. `POST https://my.authserv.er/endpoint?param1=value1&param2=value2`):
-### `/createuser`
+### `POST /users`
 Creates a new user.
 #### Required parameters
 - `username`: the username of the user to be created.
 Note that usernames are case-sensitive and can include non-alphanumeric characters.